-Totally painless due to the local anesthetic eye drops given to the patient prior the surgery for numbing effect.
+- Eye surgery procedure is totally painless due to the local anesthetic eye drops. given to the patient prior the surgery for numbing effect.

-Eye infection can happen on rare cases and is treatable with the application of antibiotics, which are routinely used preventively anyway.
+- Eye infection can happen on rare cases after laser eye surgery procedure and is treatable with the application of antibiotics, which are routinely used preventively anyway.

-Sensitivity of the eyes may be experienced after a laser surgery, resulting in glare or halos effect.
+- Sensitivity of the eyes may be experienced after a laser surgery treatment, resulting in glare or halos effect.
 Night driving may be more difficult in the first few days to weeks after the procedure until healing is more complete.

 Among the valid reasons why anyone is recommended a laser eye surgery are as follows:

 - Some individuals are too sensitive in wearing contact lenses and eyeglasses (cosmetic reasons or reduced wear time of contact lenses), so the laser treatment is the best alternative solution.

 - Patient’s active lifestyle making the wearing of eyeglasses or contact lenses burdensome.